djma777/100-days-of-code/r2-log.md

   - looks like i need to learn Java first.
 I enrolled myself to a Java course too.
 Learning is fun.
 - The testing course, apparently also needs Java.
 - Java programming course, starts up with HTML, JS, and CSS - apparently.
+- Just a quick minor update on the colors app, added slider for the colors.

 ### **Links**